 Sometimes Wiccans give cautions about working with certain gods, phases of the moon, or spells.
 This is not because they are so dangerous, but because they are so powerful- intense might be a better word, actually.
 It’s like shadow work- working with these things can release a lot of emotion, so if you aren’t ready for that, maybe it’s not time.
-For an example, if you are not looking for tough love, maybe you should re-think working with the Morrigan, who is known for tough love.
-That doesn’t mean there is a lack of maturity, it just means that is not the energy you need in your life at that time.
 You don’t have to “prove yourself” by doing something you don’t feel up to or that you don’t feel ready for at this point.

 Spells are sometimes given cautions because it is easy to cross the line into performing negative magick.
 Love spells are an excellent example of this.
 Doing a spell to open yourself up to love, or increase your self-love, is a positive way to work love magick.
 Anything that attempts to keep someone interested in you, draw their attention to you, etc., is manipulating someone else’s will and falls under negative magick.
 It can also have unintended consequences.
 So Wiccans tend to caution against love spells.
 Many new witches want to work them, but motivations can often be so mixed.